-IV.
-5 Data protection issues Rationale The transfer of data systems may raise security and privacy issues.
-Computer systems must be equipped for secure transmission, virus protection and rapid uploads.
-Implementation Establish regulations or administrative measures for the protection of personal information.
 Ensure the legal framework for protection of personal information takes into account principles and guidelines of relevant international bodies.
 Example: International bodies, such as the APEC Privacy Framework and the OECD Recommendation of the Council concerning Guidelines governing the Protection of Privacy and Transborder Flows of Personal Data (2013), can provide guidance.
 IV.
-6 Facilitating digital FDI (FDI in the digital economy)4 Rationale Attracting FDI into the digital economy requires specific policies, regulations and measures vis-à-vis traditional FDI because digital firms operate with different business models.
+6 Facil itating digital FDI (FDI in the digital economy)3 Rationale Attracting FDI into the digital economy requires specific policies, regulations and measures vis-à-vis traditional FDI because digital firms operate with different business models.
 They rely heavily on data and technology, often involve platform economies and leverage non-traditional assets.
 Implementation Policies, regulations and measures (together known as 'elements') to attract and facilitate digital FDI fall in three categories: those that enable investment in new digital activities (e.g., ridesharing apps); those that enable investment in the adoption of digital services by existing firms (e.g., telemedicine or mobile banking); and those that enable investment in digital infrastructure.
 Governments may wish to identify and adopt priority measures to facilitate digital FDI across each of these pillars, given that the enabling measures may differ depending on the category.
 The top three elements that investors care about are: data security regulations; copyright laws to protect intellectual property; data privacy regulations.
+Example: to attract and facilitate digital FDI, Invest in Estonia provides information on business opportunities in sectors such as fintech, cyber security, blockchain, e-health, e-commerce, and digital logistics.
 To facilitate digital FDI through the adoption of digital technologies, the top three elements that investors care about are: availability of e-payment services; support for starting digital businesses; support for local digital skills development.
 To facilitate digital FDI into digital infrastructure, the top four regulatory elements investors care about are: ease of receiving licenses for digital infrastructure; availability of skilled local engineers and other workers; use of international standards (tied for 3rd); regional coordination for infrastructure investment (tied for 3rd).
-To facilitate digital FDI into digital infrastructure, the top three physical elements investors care about are: international connectivity of digital infrastructure; national connectivity of
+To facilitate digital FDI into digital infrastructure, the top three physical elements investors care about are: international connectivity of digital infrastructure; national connectivity of digital infrastructure

-4 For detailed information, see Matthew Stephenson, "Digital FDI: Policies, Regulations and Measures to Attract FDI in the Digital Economy" World Economic Forum White Paper, September 2020, https://www3.weforum.org/docs/WEF_Digital_FDI_2020.pdf, from which much of this material is drawn.
+3 For detailed information, see Matthew Stephenson, "Digital FDI: Policies, Regulations and Measures to Attract FDI in the Digital Economy" World Economic Forum White Paper, September 2020, https://www3.weforum.org/docs/WEF_Digital_FDI_2020.pdf, from which much of this material is drawn.